-Experienced Attorney Protecting Victims of Dog Bite Injuries throughout Pennsylvania
+Experienced Pennsylvania Attorney Protecting Victims of Dog Bite Injuries

 Every day, over 1,000 Americans end up in the emergency room over dog bite injuries.
 Moreover, nearly 90 percent of these injuries are caused by about nine percent of all dogs – a family of aggressive dog breeds that includes the notorious Pitbull and Rottweiler breeds.
 In addition to physical injuries, you may also suffer hidden psychological wounds that might turn out to be far more painful than your physical wounds.